 Many think protein only comes from animal foods.
 But, there are many unexpected protein sources to meet our daily needs.
 For instance, low-sodium parmesan cheese has 41.6 grams of protein per 100 grams.
 Yellowfin tuna is also high in protein, with 30 grams per 100 grams.

-One of the most surprising fun facts about protein is that human hair is made of keratin, a protein.
+One of the most surprising fun facts is that human hair is made of keratin, a protein.
 It forms a helical shape and has sulfur bonds that affect hair curliness.
 So, our hair is a natural protein source we carry daily.

 “Protein can be found in many unexpected places beyond just meat, eggs, and legumes.”

-These fun facts about protein show its versatility and abundance.
+These fun facts show its versatility and abundance.
 They remind us protein is in many foods and even in our bodies.
 By exploring these unexpected protein sources, we can broaden our food choices and ensure a healthy diet.

-10 Facts About Protein
+10 Protein fun facts

 Here are some facts containing some interesting facts about protein